AzionTeam/AzionAPI/README.md

 ### Methods

-In all managers you have similar method like :
+In all managers you have similar methods like :

 Get an object from the database:
 ```java
 userManager.getUser(uuid);
 ```

-Verify if your object exist in the database:
+Verify if your object exists in the database:
 ```java
 userManager.isRegistered(uuid);
 ```